babelyx/info.babelyx.com/howto/how_to_monetize_creation/_enus.md

 You can also transfer an artifact and all its rights and interests as a whole package at a total price.
 Who acquires it becomes the new owner of this artifact, possessing all future rights and interests.
 (This is equivalent to setting the profit-sharing ratio of the agency contract to 100%, completely transferring the artifact to the new owner.)

 Please note, Babelyx highly values the worth of originality.
-Even if you completely transfer the original work to a new rights holder, you still, and will forever, possess the sole original creator identity for this artifact, i.e., the Creator.
+Even if you completely transfer the original work to a new rights holder, you still are, and will forever be, the sole original creator for this artifact, i.e., the Creator.

 If you don't make a setting, it defaults to be "Disallowed" and prevents users from acquiring your work and its rights.